Graduation and Conferral of Degrees

 - Unresolved Incomplete or In-Progress courses (missing grades)

 - Missing final official transcripts (with grades) for courses taken off-campus (i.e. study abroad, permission to register at another institution)

 Please note: A degree verification is a confirmation that all program requirements have been completed.
-If students would like to determine what classes they still need to be eligible to graduate, OSA recommends making an appointment to meet with the professional advisor in their school/area.
-If students have questions regarding whether they are on track to graduate, a professional advisor has access to academic program worksheets, as well as individual academic histories, and can guide students towards the completion of program requirements.
+To determine what classes are needed in order to graduate, view your Degree Works report and make an appointment to meet with the professional advisor in their school/area.
+Professional advisors have access to academic program worksheets and Degree Works, as well as individual academic histories, and can guide students towards the completion of program requirements.